 Ever find yourself asking “I wonder where they came up with that name?”
 Fascinated by the naming conventions behind some of the biggest brands?
 The origins of some brand names provide great color commentary.
-Here I share the stories behind some well-known brands.
+Here I share the brand development stories behind some well-known brand names.
 If you know how some other great brands got their names, please share.

 Apple: various theories – for the favorite fruit of co-founder Steve Jobs and/or for the time he worked at an apple orchard.
 That’s co-founder Steve Wozniak’s story anyway.

 ARAMARK: Like every business, ARAMARK started small.
 The year was 1936.The business vision of Davre Davidson was to put vending machines in factories and offices, then a novel concept.
 In 1959 the company became Automatic Retailers of America, or ARA for short.
 It continued to diversify and expand and in 1968 ARA was selected to serve over one million meals to thousands of athletes at the 1968 Summer Olympic Games in Mexico City.
 To reflect its growing range of services, the company changed its name to ARA Services in 1976 and then to ARAMARK in 1994.

 Boeing: named after founder William E. Boeing.
 It was originally called Pacific Aero Products Co.

 Cisco: short for San Francisco.
 It has also been suggested that it was “CIS-co”: Computer Information Services was the department at Stanford University where the founders worked.